When did the boarding program start?

 How does laundry service work?

 Linens are washed weekly by our laundress.
-Building toward university independence, students in IB1 & IB2, do their own laundry.
+Building toward university independence, students in Year 11 & Year 12, do their own laundry.
 The laundry facilities are in the boarding houses and all students have access to them at any time by using a swipe card.
 For younger boys, laundry is done once per week on an assigned day.

 What are the meal arrangements?